The circular SiZer, inferred persistence of shape parameters and application to early stem cell differentiation

-Moreover, $(z,h)\mapsto K_{h}(z)$ is a solution to the heat equation (\ref{heat:eq}) and hence $f_{h}^{(n)}(z)$ and $f_{h}(z)$ are solutions as well.
-By the well known maximum principle for solutions of the heat equation, maxima are attained at the boundary, i.e. we have
+Moreover, $(z,h)\mapsto K_{h}(z)$ is a solution to the heat equation (\ref{heat:eq}), and hence $f_{h}^{(n)}(z)$ and $f_{h}(z)$ are solutions as well.
+By the well known maximum principle for solutions of the heat equation, maxima are attained at the boundary, that is, we have